 Looking for an industrial equipment to show fluid flow and heat transfer simulations in a very visual way?
 Then a mixing tank seems to be an ideal choice.
 It is because motion and multiphase are all part of these machines’ daily job.
 Also because we can demonstrate these two interesting software features at the same time.
 This case study presents the recording of a mixing tank CFD simulation webinar which Dr Steff Evans from Evotech CAE and I did earlier.

 The purpose of a mixing tank is easy to define.
-Heated mixing tanks like ours in this example are used to increase heat transfer into the fluid as the fluid flows faster at the tank wall thanks to the motion of the mixing element.
+Factories use heated mixing tanks like ours in this example to increase heat transfer into the fluid as the fluid flows faster at the tank wall thanks to the motion of the mixing element.
 So the point is to get the heat transfer between the fluid and the heated tank wall as efficient as possible.

 I have already published a case study about turbo mixers, in which we examined the effect of different water levels in small laboratory tanks.
 We chose a 2m3 mixing tank for this webinar, and being a real life case the original geometry contained many small parts I did not need for the CFD.

 Simplifying the geometry and running the CFD simulation